+Acknowledgments

-Acknowledgments.
-We thank John Havlicek for sharing with us his implementation of the Needham-Schroeder protocol.
-We also thank Darko Marinov and Audris Mockus for helpful comments on this paper, and Enoch Peserico for inspiring discussions on genetic algorithms.
+We thank John Havlicek for sharing with us his implementation of the Needham-Schroeder protocol, Darko Marinov and Audris Mockus for helpful comments on early versions of this paper, and Enoch Peserico for inspiring discussions on genetic algorithms.
+We also thank the anonymous reviewers for helpful comments on the presentation of the paper.
 The work of the second author was done partly while visiting Bell Laboratories and was also funded in part by ITR grant #0086154 from the National Science Foundation.
+The work of the first author was supported in part by NSF grant CCR-0341658.